braincow/egui-map-view/README.md

 * **Coordinate Display**: Exposes the geographical coordinates (latitude, longitude) under the mouse cursor.
 * **Robust Placeholders**: Displays placeholders for tiles that are loading or have failed to download, with error details available on hover.
 * **Attribution**: Displays the map data's attribution with optional link to the provider's website.
+* **Robust layering system**: Add layers to the map that can display additional data on top of the base map.

 ## Usage